dartmouth-pbs/psyc161/README.md

 new researchers to develop at least basic skills in programming, software engineering, code and data management.
 This course intends to provide wide in scope and introductory in depth coverage of many important topics in programming, software engineering and some data structures and algorithms to streamline students current and future research projects.
-It will be practice and interaction oriented in its format: lectures will be interleaved within practice hands-on sessions.
-Although some topics and home exercises will involve using established data analysis frameworks, primary accent will be done on getting a good grasp of good coding and software developing practices.
-Thus, this course is intended to serve as a prerequisite to possible follow-up course(s) which would concentrate on in-depth learning of specific neuroimaging (and/or computational neuroscience) frameworks (from stimuli delivery to advanced analysis pipelines).
+It will be practice and interaction oriented in its
+format: lectures will be interleaved within practice hands-on sessions.
+Although some topics and home exercises will involve using established data analysis frameworks, primary accent will be made on getting a good grasp of good coding and software developing practices: collaboration, testing, code review, etc.  Thus, this course is intended to serve as a prerequisite to possible follow-up course(s) which would concentrate on in-depth learning of specific neuroimaging (and/or computational neuroscience) frameworks (from stimuli delivery to advanced analysis pipelines).

 # Resources